Development of a Localization Solution

 Service availability in additional countries

 In countries, where Microsoft has not delivered a localization, you can apply for access to build a localization on top of the international (W1) version of Dynamics 365 Business Central.
-The availability of Dynamics 365 Business Central for the specific country, after submission of localization app(s) for validation, may come with a lead time of up to 3 months as it requires following:
+The availability of Dynamics 365 Business Central for the specific country, after submission of localization app(s) for validation, is planned with the core Microsoft team as it requires following:

 - A business case and an agreement with local/regional Microsoft contacts to align on business and marketing activities related to making Dynamics 365 Business Central available in the country